University of Bielsko-BialaWillowa 2

 Coordinator/academic supervisor - the university provides assistance of a coordinator/academic supervisor for foreign students.
 The students will be guided through the learning/training process before and during the stay at the University of Bielsko-Biala.
 It is advisable to contact a coordiantor from the faculty a students would like to appply at in order to settle a proper learning/training agreement.

 Center of International Exchange - before student's arrival the officers from CIE help in all administrative issues and after arrival always suppors and guide foreign students through the necessary procedures.
-The Academic Exchange Office is situated on the third floor in building L at the university's campus and welcomes you every Monday, Wednesday and Thursday from 9:00 - 11:00 am and 1:00 - 2.30 pm.
+The Academic Exchange Office is situated on the fourth floor in building L at the university's campus and welcomes you every Tuesday, Wednesday and Thursday from 11:00 - 14:00 am.

-Buddy-student - before arrival foreign students get a Polish tutor - a student from the university's Buddy-system programme contacts him/her usually by e-mail in order to get to know each other and then assists in settling down and arranging necessary formalities.
+Buddy-student - a student from the university's Buddy-system programme contacts him/her usually by e-mail in order to get to know each other and then assists in settling down and arranging necessary formalities.
 The students can also turn to their buddy-student for help and advice during the semester.

 EU/EEA citizens - for stay up to 3 months no legalization of stay will be necessary.
 For stays exceeding 3 months, an EU citizen will have to obtain a temporary residence permit (Karta tymczasowego pobytu obywatela UE).
 This document is issued by the Department of Citizens Affairs of the Voivodeship Office (province administration).